Best Mattress For Scoliosis

 Thoracic scoliosis – Your thoracic spine or upper back tends to curve to the right.

 - Most people who suffer from thoracic scoliosis prefer to sleep on their sides.
-Side sleepers would need a more plush surface as compared to back sleepers.
+Side sleepers need a more plush surface compared to back sleepers.
 However, a mattress that is too soft might pull your heavier parts down too low, putting more pressure on your joints.
-A good model has to provide enough support while having these areas cradled.
-To keep your spine aligned when sleeping on your side, tuck a pillow between your legs as well as a flatter one under your upper rib cage (the concave portion).
+A good model has to provide enough support while also cradling the areas where cradling is necessary.

-- In case you’re a back sleeper, you might want a firmer model for better support of the spine.
-Tuck a flat pillow under your shoulder blades to take pressure off your upper back.
+- In case you’re a back sleeper, you might want a firmer model that will provide a better support for your spine.
+To make your nights even more comfortable, tuck a flat pillow under your shoulder blades to take pressure off your upper back.

 Lumbar scoliosis – The lumbar area or the lower back of the spine is curved to the left or right.